alwz1/storm-events/README.md

 Next, I analyzed the fatality.
 The datasets contains direct and indirect fatality by the storm events.
 There are no missing values for the fatality in the datasets.
 To help with the analysis, I created a function called ‘fatality’ that takes a column’s name and returns direct, indirect and total fatality grouped by that column’s name.
 For example fatality(‘EVENT_TYPE’) returns direct, indirect, and total fatality grouped by EVENT_TYPE.

+The top five storm types that cause the most direct fatality are tornado, flash flood, excessive heat, heat, and rip current.
+The peak direct fatality of 858 occurred in 2011, and 553 of them are caused by tornados.
+The cumulative percentages of direct fatality are calculated to create a Pareto chart.
+It is found that these five storm types account for about 60% of direct fatality by all storm events.